-The finding that NZ physics teacher educators in their respective colleges decide what content to include in their physics education courses aligns with the assertion by McGee, et al., (2010) that teacher educators in NZ generally continue to have divided opinions over how much subject matter knowledge should be included in teacher education qualifications.
+The finding that New Zealand physics teacher educators in their respective colleges decide what content to include in their physics education courses aligns with the assertion by McGee, Cowie, and Cooper (2010) that teacher educators in New Zealand generally continue to have divided opinions over how much subject matter knowledge should be included in teacher education qualifications.
 That is, there is no national teacher education curriculum, which means that different teacher education providers can prepare teachers differently.
-It is likely that content knowledge is somewhat assumed, since secondary teaching in NZ for science teachers is mostly a postgraduate qualification.
-The time or teaching the physics components within these one year add-on qualifications (Graduate Diplomas and Masters) may not have sufficient time to cover all the content that is needed for the final three years of schooling.
+It is likely that content knowledge is somewhat assumed since secondary teaching in NZ for science teachers is mostly a postgraduate qualification.
+The time of teaching the physics components within these one year add-on qualifications (Graduate Diplomas and Masters) may not be sufficient to cover all the content that is needed for the final three years of schooling.
 There is, however, oversight of the ITE process by the New Zealand Teachers Council and there are generic Graduating Teacher Standards (New Zealand Teachers Council, 2010) that need to be met by new teachers graduating from teacher education programmes.